 (a) focus, pursuant to M.G.L. c.
 69, §1K(b), on any Level 5 school or schools in the district and, using the most recent district review report as a guide, on any district policies or practices that have contributed to the placement of the school or schools or district in Level 5, including but not limited to district systems for school support and intervention;

 (b) be authorized, pursuant to M.G.L. c.
-69, § 1K(f), for a period of up to three years;
+69, § 1K(f), for a period of up to three years, and remain in effect until the statutory process to develop any new, modified or renewed turnaround plan has been completed, or the district has been removed from Level 5;

 (c) fulfill the other requirements of M.G.L. c.
 69, § 1K;